 Many areas of the curriculum can include or raise subject matter which is sexually explicit or of a political or otherwise sensitive nature.
 Care should be taken to ensure that resource materials cannot be misinterpreted and clearly relate to the learning outcomes identified by the lesson plan.
-This can be supported by developing ground rules with pupils/students to ensure sensitive topics can be discussed in a safe learning environment.
-This plan should highlight particular areas of risk and sensitivity and care should especially be taken in those areas of the curriculum where usual boundaries or rules are less rigorously applied, e.g. drama.
+This can be supported by developing ground rules with pupils to ensure sensitive topics can be discussed in a safe learning environment.
+This plan should highlight particular areas of risk and sensitivity and care should especially be taken in those areas of the curriculum where usual boundaries or rules are less rigorously applied, e.g., drama.

-The curriculum can sometimes include or lead to unplanned discussion about subject matter of a sexually explicit, political or otherwise sensitive nature.
-Responding to pupils/students' questions requires careful judgement and staff should take guidance in these circumstances from the Designated
+The curriculum can sometimes include or lead to unplanned discussion about subject matter of a sexually explicit, political, or otherwise sensitive nature.
+Responding to pupils' questions requires careful judgement and staff should take guidance in these circumstances from the Designated Safeguarding Lead.

-- have clear written lesson plans - take care when encouraging pupils to use self-expression not to overstep personal and professional boundaries - be able to justify all curriculum materials and relate these to clearly identifiable lessons plans
+- have clear written lesson plans - take care when encouraging pupils to use self-expression not to overstep personal and professional boundaries - be able to justify all curriculum materials and relate these to clearly identifiable lessons plan

-This means that staff and volunteers should not:
+This means that staff should not:

-- enter into or encourage inappropriate discussions which may offend or harm others - undermine fundamental British values - express any prejudicial views - attempt to influence or impose their personal values, attitudes or beliefs on pupils/students
+- enter into or encourage inappropriate discussions which may offend or harm others - undermine fundamental British values - express any prejudicial views - attempt to influence or impose their personal values, attitudes, or beliefs on pupils - discuss aspects of their own personal and sexual relationships with pupils